Ziforge/gaulosen-study/SCIENTIFIC_REFERENCES.md

     *Journal of Applied Ecology*, 55(6), 2575-2586.
     - Environmental effects on detection rates
     - Rain noise impacts
-    - Relevant for Gaulossen weather conditions
+    - Relevant for Gaulosen weather conditions

 ---

-## Application to Gaulossen Study
+## Application to Gaulosen Study

 ### How These References Support Our Findings: